LLM-Enhanced Rumor Detection via Virtual Node Induced Edge Prediction: Experiments

 As shown in Table 3, on the PHEME dataset, LLMs perform poorly in rumor identification without carefully designed prompts.
 Acc.
 (R) measures the proportion of correctly identified ``rumor'' instances among all true rumors, while Acc.
 (N) does the same for ``non-rumor'' instances.

-Next, we will present the performance of our proposed framework `LLM-VN' combined with Bi-GAT on the PHEME dataset as shown below:
+The performance of our proposed framework `LLM-VN' combined with Bi-GAT on the PHEME dataset are presented in Table 4:

 From Table 4, the model achieves strong performance on most news events, with accuracy often exceeding 85\%, along with high precision, recall, and F1 scores.
-Table 5 provides a comprehensive comparison of graph learning methods for rumor detection on the Weibo and PHEME datasets.
-It evaluates several baseline models in three setups: the original baseline, LLM+Baseline, and LLM-VN+Baseline.
-From table 5, we can see that the LLM-VN-enhanced methods demonstrate significant advantages in rumor detection on both the PHEME and Weibo datasets.
+Our results on PHEME suggest that the framework remains effective even when reply evidence is relatively sparse.
+To better illustrate the model-agnostic nature of our approach and demonstrate the added benefits of the virtual node beyond prompt engineering, we present in Table 5 a comprehensive comparison of graph learning methods for rumor detection on the Weibo and PHEME datasets.
+It evaluates baseline models in three setups: the original baseline, LLM+Baseline, and LLM-VN+Baseline.
+To ensure a fair comparison, our proposed prompting strategy (Appendix H) is applied to all evaluated baselines.
+We follow the standard benchmark setting on PHEME and Weibo, rather than a strictly time-grounded early detection protocol.
+In our framework, pretrained LLM knowledge serves only as an auxiliary signal for enhancing GNN-based rumor detection, while the final prediction is still made by the downstream graph model.
+From table 5, we can see that the LLM-VN-enhanced methods demonstrate significant advantages on both the PHEME and Weibo datasets.
 Compared to the original baseline method and the model average approaches (LLM+Baseline), our framework shows substantial improvements in key metrics such as accuracy, precision, recall, and F1 score.
 Especially on the PHEME dataset, methods like LLM-VN+DDGCN exhibit particularly outstanding performance in accuracy and F1 score.
 On the Weibo dataset, methods such as LLM-VN+Bi-GCN and LLM-VN+GAT also outperform the baseline, particularly in terms of precision and recall for the non-rumor category, demonstrating higher classification stability.
-In contrast, the LLM+Baseline method, which uses a weighted average of the LLM-processed news content and the baseline prediction, improves performance to some extent, but the improvement is limited.
-Its performance is less robust than the proposed LLM-VN enhanced approach, especially in cases of complex propagation structures or imbalanced data distributions.
+In contrast, the improvement of LLM+Baseline is less robust than its VN-enhanced version, especially in cases of complex propagation structures or imbalanced data distributions.
 On the Weibo dataset, methods outperform PHEME due to Weibo's larger, deeper, and richer propagation trees.
 Overall, the LLM-VN framework enhances generalization and classification accuracy by integrating LLMs' semantic understanding with graph models' structured processing, particularly on complex social media propagation patterns.